The Ultimate Moodle & WizIQ Mash-up

 WizIQ is a lot like Moodle in terms of the way in which it sees itself and its relationship to the teachers, institutions and universities who have adopted it’s synchronous webinar system.
 WizIQ is not free but it has always been affordable, and over the years the responsiveness to the needs of its customers has been legend.
 I once pitched the system to my faculty and staff at an online graduate school I helped run.
 I found myself needing to let my staff and faculty know that WizIQ customer service was so good, you had to kind of hold them at bay.
 It reminded me of being taken to the toy store as a kid by one of my grandfathers.
 If I had let him, he would have bought me every toy in the store.
 That’s how I feel about the service I’ve gotten over the years from WizIQ: my needs, my suggestions, my queries were always answered and frequently anticipated, and I am a “little” teacher with only a few courses of my own.
 We are all important as partners in the enterprise: students, tutors, teaching entrepreneurs, small schools to large universities.

-WizIQ offers not only a feature-rich virtual classroom system that exceeds the feature set of the usual webinar system, it also provides a social medial environment for teachers and students.
+WizIQ offers not only a feature-rich virtual classroom system that exceeds the feature set of the usual webinar system, it also provides a social media environment for teachers and students.
 The WizIQ virtual classroom includes video, chat, whiteboards, tools for collaboration, easy uploads of PowerPoints and other media for live classes, online conferences, lectures, or individual tutoring sessions that the customer needs.
 The WizIQ social media extensions allows for class discussions, for teachers to follow one another, keep contact lists of their students, upload materials and tests, and process payments.
 Like Moodle, treating the customer as a partner, has had a similar impact on WizIQ’s users: communities of learners and teachers have grown up around the system, and there is an exceedingly productive back-and-forth that pushes the development of new services and new features.

 Putting these two extraordinary teaching tools into close proximity to each other makes for a very powerful combination.
-WizIQ provides a virtual classroom plug-in for Moodle that allows a teacher to manage the scheduling of synchronous meet-ups for students in their Moodle-based classes.
+WizIQ provides a moodle virtual classroom plugin that allows a teacher to manage the scheduling of synchronous meet-ups for students in their Moodle-based classes.
 Embedded in the Moodle framework, not only can students see the schedule of the synchronous class meetings easily, but once completed, students have access to the recordings by clicking the same link that would have taken them to the real-time webinar.

-In the synchronous classrooms students and teachers have access to WizIQ’s interactive whiteboard for in-class activities, polling, break-out rooms, the media library, easy uploading of content, and the ability to copy the chat so that it can be pasted into a Word doc for future use.
+In the synchronous classrooms, students and teachers have access to WizIQ’s interactive whiteboard for in-class activities, polling, break-out rooms, the media library, easy uploading of content, and the ability to copy the chat so that it can be pasted into a Word doc for future use.

-There is also a single sign-in: students in the Moodle class can log into the synchronous meetups through the plug in: no additional membership is required for students to join the live class on WizIQ.
+There is also a single sign-in: students in the Moodle class can log into the synchronous meetups through the plugin: no additional membership is required for students to join the live class on WizIQ.
 There is no need to download anything on a student’s computer, and no need to provide training: the WizIQ classroom is that intuitive to use.

 For teachers, the plug-in is used to schedule live classes and manage the materials and features available to the students.
 Reports are made available on how many students logged in and for how many minutes.
 Students who log into to watch recordings are also included in participation reports.
 Teachers can download these participation reports and use them for grading, reports to parents, or integrate them into the school’s student information system.
 Recordings of live classes can also be downloaded by the students and the participation report includes data on how many students chose to download lectures and live classes as well.